fabioalves98/IntelChair/docs/docs/index.md

 ## What is the IntelChair?

-IntelChair consists of a motorized wheelchair that can autonomously move itself in a known environment, giving the user the ability of hands free mobility while sitting in the chair.
+IntelChair consists of a motorized wheelchair that can autonomously move itself in a known environment, giving the user the ability of hands free mobility while sitting in the wheelchair.
 For more details visit the [client](client/client.md) page.

 ## Who will use it?

 With this project we don't have a particular target audience.
-Anyone can use our chair, but it is possible to find more information on use cases and scenarios in the [vision](vision/personas.md) page.
+Anyone can use our wheelchair, but it is possible to find more information on use cases and scenarios in the [vision](vision/personas.md) page.

 ## How will it be used?